 This fund is intended for smaller requests; organizations seeking larger support should email firstname.lastname@example.org to receive the intake form for the Greater Cleveland COVID-19 Rapid Response Fund.

-- Groups and organizations awarded a grant will receive their funding within 7-10 days of the funding decision. (i.e. decisions are made on Monday, funds will be available to you by the following Friday or Monday if all required documents are submitted on time).
+Groups and organizations awarded a grant will receive their funding within 14-20 days of the funding decision. (i.e. decisions are made every other Monday, and funds will be available by the Friday or Monday following the decision day if all required documents are submitted on time).

 Neighbor Up Rapid Response Grants Committee*